WASHINGTON — It’s do or die time, literally, for “Mad Men” conspiracy theorists, as Season 7 stokes a theory that ignited midway through Season 6.

 2) “The Crash” (S6: Ep 8) - Don’s daughter, Sally, reads “Rosemary’s Baby” as a stranger known as Grandma Ida breaks into the apartment.
 Don admits he forgot to close the sliding glass door (more on this later).
 This shows just how easily a Manson style break in could occur.
 Also remember that, in Manson’s mind, “helter-skelter” was meant to incite a race war, and Grandma Ida fits this theory.

 3) “The Better Half” (S6: Ep 9) - Megan wears the same star-pattern shirt that Sharon Tate wore during an Esquire magazine spread, which was photographed on the set of “Rosemary’s Baby.”
-This is the clue that ignited much of the conspiracy, but what many fail to mention is that it directly follows a shot of Peggy riding in an ambulance with her boyfriend, knife protruding from his stomach.
+This is the clue that ignited much of the conspiracy, but many fail to mention the bigger clue: that it directly follows a shot of Peggy riding in an ambulance with her boyfriend, knife protruding from his stomach.
 The cut from the belly knife to Megan’s “Sharon Tate” shirt is creepy in this light.
 Moments later, Don appears in a reflection of the sliding glass door (again, more on this later) and emerges to join Megan on the balcony.
 Police sirens blare as she says, “I miss you all the time.
 I don’t know when I started pretending like everything was sunny,” foreshadowing her trip to California and Don’s tragic absence.

 4) “The Quality of Mercy” (S6: Ep 12) - Don and Megan go to see “Rosemary’s Baby” at the movie theater, where Megan says it was horrifying as she covers her belly with her arms.
 There, they run into Peggy and Ted.
 Both relationships are ultimately tested by the long distance between New York and California, which could become supremely tragic if Don is in New York while Megan meets the Mansons in L.A.
 As Don and Megan return home that night, they enter the doorway in ominous shadows as Megan says she could never live in an old building like the one in “Rosemary’s Baby.”
 Ironically, their entrance is similar to that of Mia Farrow and John Cassavetes in the movie.